genicam/harvesters/README.rst

 .. code-block:: python

-    h.stop_image_acquisition()
+    iaa.stop_image_acquisition()

-And the following code disconnects the connecting device from Harvester:
+And the following code disconnects the connecting device from the image acquisition agent:

 .. code-block:: python

-    h.disconnect_device()
+    iaa.close()

 Now you can quit the program!